 A new bolt was made with a 0.250-inch hole drilled through, finishing at a point where there is a gap between the crankcase top cover and the start of the thread in the main casting.
 This bolt was then cross drilled at this point with two pairs of 0.188-inch holes at 90 degrees to each other.

 In most cases, a “breather” consists of a flap of material (thin metal, plastic or leather) that is pushed away by the expelled gasses and seals again when air is being sucked.
 Wanting to make a compact fitting resulted in the design used: A tube with a leather washer on a plunger and light spring to help return the seal to its seat.
-After a bit of experimenting, mainly in making a light spring, the breather shown in the Image Gallery was made.
+After a bit of experimenting, mainly in making a light spring, the breather shown above was made.

 Once this was fitted the engine was run for a couple of hours, and immediately there was no noticeable loss of oil.
 During this test run the main bearings were monitored to ensure they were not overheating, as it was not known how much the oil splash depended on the creation of pressure to push the oil into the bearings.
 There was no sign of overheating, even with adjusted bearings that had only just started to run in.